-ED 5135 Methods and Curriculum of Teaching Elementary Social Studies

-This course focuses on current methods in the teaching of social studies in the K-8 classroom.
-The material will focus on curriculum and integration of social studies into the other areas in teaching elementary children.
-Those seeking certification must take this course concurrently with ED 6110 - Dynamics of Curriculum and Instruction.
+ED 5135 Methods and Curriculum of Teaching Elementary Social Studies certification must take this course concurrently with ED 6110 - Dynamics of Curriculum and Instruction.
 Students must be accepted into the teacher education program or hold a valid certification prior to registering for this course.
 Prerequisite for teacher certification majors grade of B or better in ED 5110, taken concurrently with ED 5110, or permission of the Director of Teacher Education or hold a valid NH State Teaching Certificate.
 (3cr)